 Volunteers are the lifeblood of cricket and there are many opportunities to volunteer in the sport.
 It is important for a club or association to understand the differing roles that a volunteer can hold.

-A job description gives the volunteer guidance and a clear understanding of what is involved in carrying out their assigned responsibilities.
+A job description gives the volunteer a clear understanding of what is involved in their role.
 Volunteers need to know exactly what is required of them and in turn, the club or association needs to be aware of the tasks being carried out by its volunteers.

 In addition, by clubs and associations should annually update office bearers on its MyCricket account.
 To update office bearers: login to MyCricket > set mode to organisation > click office bearers in the organisation tab > edit office bearers > apply changes.

 Treasurer.doc (0.2 MB)